pettazz/pettazz.com/_posts/2019-03-08-transmission-tunnel.md

 ip link show up tun0 >/dev/null 2>/dev/null && echo "yup" || echo "nope"
 {% endhighlight %}

-Next, check that your public exit IP when using the tunnel interface is different than your normal one.
-You can expect:
+If it is, you'll see your tunnel exit IP address, entirely different than your typical external IP using:

 {% highlight bash %}
 curl ipinfo.io/ip
 {% endhighlight %}

-To give you an entirely different result than:

-{% highlight bash %}
-curl --interface tun0 ipinfo.io/ip
-{% endhighlight %}

-If not, you'll need to take another look at your OpenVPN Client.
+You can double check by shutting down OpenVPN with `sudo service openvpn stop` and running the curl command again, this time expecting to see your usual external address.
+If you see the same result whether or not OpenVPN is running, you'll need to take another look at your OpenVPN Client.

 #### I Always Forget This Part